bnbullock/kickstarter/README.md

 - We also see a moderately positive correlation between successful and failed funding of projects.
 Both of these types will get funding but successful campaigns will get more funding generally.
 The data for cancelled campaigns appears to be mixed and inconclusive.

 Conclusions based on Goals/Outcomes:
-- From the Outcomes based on Goals analysis we can see projects that have a goal of under $20,000 or between $35,000 and 45,000 at this threshold tend to have a 50% or more chance of success.
-Campaigns that are funded at $5,000 or less have approximately 75% chance of success and approximate 65% chance of success between
-$35,000 and $45,000.
+- From the Outcomes based on Goals analysis we can see projects that have a goal of under $20,000 or between $35,000 and 45,000 at this threshold tend to have a 50% or more chance of success based on Goals vs Outcomes.
+Campaigns that are funded at $5,000 or less have approximately 75% chance of success and approximate 65% chance of success between $35,000 and $45,000.
 - Louise should target projects that require less than $20,000 or between $35,000 to $45,000 for a better opportunity for success.

 Limitations of this dataset: